5hadowblad3/InsOpt-Artifact/README.md

 `tools/captain/datadir/`
 which can help validate the instrumented node mentioned in RQ1-2 and the compilation time.

-For project `xxx`, e.g., libsndfile, you can find its data in the log file `tools/captain/datadir/aflplusplus_entropy_libsndfile_build.log`.
+For each project, e.g., libsndfile, you can find its data in the log file `tools/captain/datadir/aflplusplus_entropy_libsndfile_build.log`.
 The data can be found through searching the following keywords as an indicator:
 ````
 === AFL++ LLVM_MODE Instrumentation Statistics ===